adishourya/medm_article/src/sections/training.typ

 == Data Curation <section_curation>
 #plan[
 + Most soa models start with dataset curation and often end up with the largest voulme of high quality medical data.
++ Briefly discuss what roco does to build their pipeline.
 + most instruct models are made from human labelers.
-But some models like @abdin2024phi also train on synthetic data.
+But some models like @abdin2024phi also trained on synthetic data.
-+ instruct dataset 1 to gain conceptual understanding like cc12m @changpinyo2021cc12m
++ instruct dataset 1 to gain conceptual understanding like cc12m @changpinyo2021cc12m.
 + Task specific instruct dataset 2 like roco @pelka2018roco , @johnson2019mimiccxrjpglargepubliclyavailable.
 + need for validation of labels in medical instruct dataset
 + summarize @section_datamix @section_synthetic @section_annealing